aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/rotate-text-using-text-paragraph-and-builder/_index.md

 Make sure to replace `"TextFragmentTests_Rotated4_out.pdf"` with the desired output file name.

-## Conclusion

-Congratulations!
-You have successfully learned how to rotate text using text paragraphs and builders in a PDF document using Aspose.PDF for .NET.
-This tutorial provided a step-by-step guide, from creating the document to saving the modified version.
-You can now incorporate this code into your own C# projects to manipulate text rotation in PDF files.

 ### Sample source code for Rotate Text Using Text Paragraph And Builder using Aspose.PDF for .NET
 ```csharp
 string dataDir = "YOUR DOCUMENT DIRECTORY";